-In 2021 we also launched a new project which aims to improve the basis of existing and future products and services.
-This will be achieved through an increase of permanent tide gauges, a modernized solution for short-term water level measurements and collaboration with private companies and governmental institutions that perform water level measurements.
 The new tide gauges will consist of radar sensors for water level monitoring and geodetic sensors for land movement monitoring and will be installed in closed collaboration with the Geodetic institute.
-The project is currently planning the first installation, and plans to install around 10 new stations over the next 3-4 years.
-The figure 8 (next page) shows the locations that have been identified so far, but both locations and the number of new permanent tide gauges might change over the duration of the project.
+Figure 11 shows the locations that have been identified so far, but both locations and the number of new permanent tide gauges might change over the duration of the project.